Blogs About Reading

 4. Read to your kids.

 I know everyone says this, but it really is a good idea — at least with preschoolers.
 One of my colleagues refers to this advice as the “chicken soup” of reading education.
 We prescribe it for everything.
 (Does it help?
 It couldn’t hurt.)
 If a parent or caregiver can’t read or can’t read English, there are alternatives, such as using audiobooks; but for those who can, reading a book or story to a child is a great, easy way to advance literacy skills.
 Research shows benefits for kids as young as 9-months-old, and it could be effective even earlier than that.
 Reading to kids exposes them to richer vocabulary than they usually hear from the adults who speak to them, and can have positive impacts on their language, intelligence, and later literacy achievement.
 What should you read to them?
 There are so many wonderful children’s books.
 Visit your local library, and you can get an armful of adventure.
-You can find recommendations from kids at the Children’s Book Council website or at the International Literacy Association Children's Choices site, as well as free books online at other websites like Search Lit or Unite for Literacy.
+You can find recommendations from kids at the Children’s Book Council website or at the International Literacy Association Children's Choices site.
+[Reading Rockets also provides guidance and lots of themed booklists in our Children's Books & Authors section.]

 5. Have them tell you a “story.”